The first in a series of interviews with our working volunteers - Matthew Harris.

 What do you enjoy best about being a volunteer?

-The best thing I enjoy about volunteering at the S&D is there is always something to do and get involved with, since joining the railway and being apart of the loco department there's a lot of exciting stuff happening.
-Most importantly which makes this Railway very unique is everyone treats you like you're apart of one big family, even if you're doing sometimes the not so glamorous jobs you've always got a smile on your face knowing you're making a big difference.
+The best thing I enjoy about volunteering at the S&D is there is always something to do and get involved with, since joining the railway, I've trained as a qualified guard, shunter and I'm now helping our carriage and wagon department with restoration, painting and signwriting.
+Most importantly which makes this Railway very unique is everyone treats you like you're a part of one big family, even if you're doing sometimes the not-so-glamorous jobs you've always got a smile on your face knowing you're making a big difference.

 What training did you receive when you joined?